 where $S \in Sp_{2n,\mathds{R}}$ is a symplectic transformation that can also be, through the Bloch-Messiah decomposition theorem, split into:

 with

 representing the set of passive optics unitaries, and

 a squeezing transformation of parameter $z$.
-This representation allows for the interpretation of every Gaussian state as the result of applying a single mode squeezing transformation followed by a linear optical passive setup to an initial thermal (and possibly displaced) state of $N$ modes.
+This representation allows interpreting every Gaussian state as the result of applying a single-mode squeezing transformation, followed by a linear-optical passive setup, to an initial thermal (and possibly displaced) state of $N$ modes.
 Such initial state would have covariance matrix $\sigma_0 = \bigoplus_{j=1}^N \nu_j \Id_2$, where the $\nu_i$ are referred to as symplectic eigenvalues, and can be understood in this context as fluctuation parameters indicating the temperature $T_i$ that characterizes the initial thermal state of each of the modes through the relation:

 The matrices $O_1, O_2$ represent the energy-preserving \textit{passive optics} transformations, which can be decomposed into beam splitters (semi-reflective mirrors parametrized by their transmissivity $\cos^2\theta$ that mix up pairs of modes) and phase shifters (dielectric plates that rotate the optical phase of an electromagnetic wave by some angle $\varphi$).
-A scheme of alternating applications of these two operations to create the most general linear interferometer is detailed in \cite{TAN2019100030}.
+A scheme for alternatingly applying these two operations to construct the most general linear interferometer is detailed in \cite{TAN2019100030}.
 Matrix $Z$ represents local or single-mode squeezing, which, in contrast, is an active operation, requiring energy from an external laser field that pumps a nonlinear crystal through which the optical modes travel.
 The result of this transformation is a contraction of the variance of one of the canonical variables and the expansion of its conjugate one.
-Squeezing and beam splitting allow the generation of quantum correlations among different modes of the quantum state.
+Squeezing and beam splitting enable the generation of quantum correlations between different modes of a quantum state.